Seth Rollins: The Visionary (2021–2023)

-On the October 25 episode of Raw, Rollins defeated Finn Bálor, Kevin Owens, and Rey Mysterio in a fatal four-way ladder match to become the #1 contender for the WWE Championship against Big E at Day 1.
-Over the following weeks, Kevin Owens and Bobby Lashley were also added to the WWE Championship match at Day 1, making it a fatal four-way match.
-At Day 1 on January 1, 2022, Rollins failed to win the title as Brock Lesnar was added to the match and won the title.
-At the Royal Rumble on January 29, Rollins faced SmackDown's Roman Reigns for the Universal Championship, winning the match by disqualification but not the title.
-On February 18 at Elimination Chamber, he challenged for the WWE Championship inside the namesake structure, but was eliminated by Lesnar.
+On the October 25 episode of Raw, Rollins defeated Finn Bálor, Kevin Owens, and Rey Mysterio in a fatal four-way ladder match to become the number one contender for the WWE Championship against Big E at Day 1 on January 1, 2022.
+Over the following weeks, Owens and Bobby Lashley were also added to the WWE Championship match at Day 1, making it a fatal four-way match, which Rollins lost after Brock Lesnar was added to the match and won the title.
+That month, he began to work as Seth "Freakin" Rollins.
+At Royal Rumble on January 29, Rollins faced SmackDown's Roman Reigns for the Universal Championship, winning the match by disqualification but not the title.
+On February 18, at Elimination Chamber, he failed to win the WWE Championship inside the namesake structure after being eliminated by Lesnar.

 Rollins then unsuccessfully attempted to find a spot on the card at WrestleMania 38, until Mr. McMahon announced that Rollins would face an opponent of his choosing on the March 28 episode of Raw.
-On the first night of the event on April 2, Rollins' opponent was unveiled as a returning Cody Rhodes, who defeated Rollins.

-At WrestleMania Backlash on May 8, Rollins lost to Rhodes for a second time.
+At Night 1 of WrestleMania on April 2, Rollins' opponent was unveiled as the returning Cody Rhodes, who defeated Rollins.
+At WrestleMania Backlash on May 8, Rollins lost to Rhodes in a rematch.
 On the following episode of Raw, Rollins attacked and laid out Rhodes during his match for the United States Championship against Theory.
 The following week, Rhodes challenged Rollins to a match at Hell in a Cell, inside the namesake structure, which Rollins accepted.
-At the event on June 5, Rollins lost to Rhodes for a third time.
-The match received a 5-star rating from esteemed wrestling journalist Dave Meltzer, making it the first WWE main roster match to receive a 5-star rating since 2011, and the first match of Rollins's career to receive such a rating.
-On the June 13 episode of Raw, Rollins defeated AJ Styles to qualify for the titular match at Money in the Bank on July 2, which was won by Theory.

-Following this, Rollins would start attacking Matt Riddle over the next couple weeks until a match was made between them at SummerSlam.
+At the event on June 5, Rollins lost to Rhodes, ending their feud.
+Rollins then began a feud with Matt Riddle, setting up a match between the two at SummerSlam.
 However, the match was postponed after Riddle suffered an injury following an attack by Rollins on the July 25 episode of Raw.
 Despite this, both Rollins and Riddle appeared at SummerSlam on July 30, engaging in a brawl which saw Rollins come out on top.
-The match between the two occurred at Clash at the Castle on September 3, where Rollins defeated Riddle.
-Over the next following weeks, Rollins and Riddle would continue attacking each other until when on the September 19 episode of Raw, it was announced at Extreme Rules, they would have a rematch in a Fight Pit match.
-At the event on October 8, Rollins lost to Riddle by submission.
+At Clash at the Castle on September 3, Rollins defeated Riddle.
+On the September 19 episode of Raw, it was announced that they would have a rematch in a Fight Pit match at Extreme Rules on October 8, where Rollins lost to Riddle by submission.